 An EHCPEHCPA legal document that describes a child or young person's special educational, health and social care needs.
 It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life. is drawn up by the local authority after an EHCEHCEducation, Health and Care needs assessment has been carried out.

-If your child or young person has or may have special educational needs (SENSENSpecial Educational Needs is a term which refers to children who have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.) that cannot be met by the help available at their early years setting, school or college/educational setting through quality first teaching and SEND support as outlined in the Graduated Response, you can ask for a needs assessment for an EHCEHCEducation, Health and Care plan.
+If your child or young person has or may have special educational needs (SENSENSpecial Educational Needs is a term which refers to children who have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.) that cannot be met by the help available at their early years setting, school or college/educational setting through quality first teaching and SEND support as outlined in the Graduated Response (for further information see the 'I am worried about my child's learning and development' page, you can ask for a needs assessment for an EHCEHCEducation, Health and Care plan.

 A needs assessment looks in detail at a child or young person’s special educational needs and any support that may be needed for them to learn.
 It includes information from:

 - the early years setting, school or college

 - other health and care professionals who support and work with the child or young person

 The local authority can be asked to carry out an EHCEHCEducation, Health and Care needs assessment if your child or young person is aged 0 to 25.
 Young people themselves can request an EHCEHCEducation, Health and Care needs assessment if they are aged between 16 and 25, and can be supported by their family or advocates working on their behalf.